Last Updated on 1 month by traveldrafts

 Budapest is one of our favorite European cities.
 It’s fun, it’s cheap, it’s beautiful!
-We have been to Budapest several times, and despite being very popular, you can still enjoy it, particularly in winter!
+We have been to Budapest several times, and despite its popularity, you can still enjoy it, particularly in winter!
 From Europe’s biggest ice rink to the famous baths, here you can find all the best things to do in Budapest in Winter.

 We will explore things you can only do in winter, the things you can do despite being winter, and the things that are better in winter!